The Dominance of Ronda Rousey

 The history of combat sports is littered with stories of the unbeatable being beaten, the arrogant being humbled and the untouchable being destroyed.
-Though it may have been hard to predict at the time, the story of ‘Rowdy’ Ronda Rousey is no different to all of those memorable tales.
+Though it may have been hard to predict at the time, the story of ‘Rowdy’ Ronda Rousey is no different from all of those memorable tales.

 In fact, it almost followed the script to an absolute tee.
 As Rousey made the walk to the cage for her now unforgettable fight against Holly Holm, in many ways the writing was on the wall.